MenDo03/MenDo03.github.io/Home Lab Projects/Active Directory/README.md

 - The difference between local machine accounts and domain accounts
 - How DNS, static IPs, and network adapters work together in a domain environment
 - Real helpdesk workflows and the security practices that go with them
-- Why certain things like account lockout policies only work at the domain level
+- Why do certain things like account lockout policies only work at the domain level
 - Proper procedures around account management — when to act and when to check with HR first

 ---